Air gun laws: Serbia

-Anyone over the age of 18 can obtain an airgun if its muzzle energy is below that of 10 Joules.
+Anyone over the age of 16 can obtain an airgun if its muzzle energy is below that of 10.5 Joules due to federal law.
 If is over 24 Joules the airgun subject to notification regime in the Police.
 Cannot be bought online, but some gun shops deliver them with their own supplier legally.

 Spain

 Legality and ownership of air gun weaponry depend on the power of the air rifle/pistol.
 If the power of the air weapon is under 24.2 joules, the owner must be at least 14 years of age.
 In such a case, the owner must obtain a legal document known as "Tarjeta de Armas" (Firearm Card) issued by the municipality in which the owner resides.

 If the air weapon's power is over 24.2 joules, the owner must be at least 18 years of age.
 Or, if they are 16 years of age, the owner must possess parental consent.
 In this case, the owner must register for a "Licencia de Armas Tipo E" (Firearms License E Class) and obtain the "Guía" (Register of the Firearm).
 The application and procedures are followed along with the "Guardia Civil" regulation covering age of consent.

 Furthermore, the use of air weapons for hunting game is strictly forbidden.
 Air weapon shooting and activity can only be used for sports shooting in clubs and regulated shooting events with adequate installations and safety measures in place.